ringcentral/ringcentral-api-docs/docs/voice/supervision-api.md

 Note: In future we shall also support extensionId.

 3. **deviceId:** This is the `deviceId` of the Supervisor's SIP device.
-You can get the supervisor's deviveID using the Extension device info API `/restapi/v1.0/account/~/extension/~/device`
+You can get the supervisor's deviceId using the Extension device info API `/restapi/v1.0/account/~/extension/~/device`

 It will have a response as below